mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 - ⬜ tell qantas about the security issue so they can fix it

+* someone replied, saying they're actively working on it
+* i followed up a few times, but never heard from them again
+* eventually called the forbidden media line
+* "...yeah just send it to me, luke.blah@"
 * stuff got sent to spam, presumably for illicit hacker keywords
+* ???
+* this is why it took so long

 ## Part 4: Finding Tony Abbott